conduitio-labs/conduit-connector-oracle/README.md

 **Important**:

-- if there is a need to change the columns in the target table, these changes must be made in the tracking table as well;
+- if there is a need to change the columns in the source table, these changes must be made in the tracking table as well;
 - if the tracking table was deleted, it will be recreated on the next start.